24/7 Emergency Service

 • Certified NFPA 20 & NFPA 25 fire pump technicians

-• Full inspection, testing, repair & maintenance capabilities
+• Comprehensive inspection, testing, repair, and maintenance services

 • Fast, reliable service across Greater Vancouver